-Laryngeal Paralysis is an upper airway (before the lungs) disease process that occurs more commonly in dogs, but can also affect cats.
-There is a dysfunction of the recurrent laryngeal nerve (a nerve that moves a cartilage in the larynx); during inspiration, this cartilage cannot move as it normally should (abducts or moves away).
-As a result, the larynx (part of the wind pipe) cannot open as it should and respiratory distress can occur.
+Laryngeal Paralysis is an upper airway disease process that occurs more commonly in dogs, but can also affect cats.
+It involves a dysfunction of the recurrent laryngeal nerve which controls a cartilage in the larynx.
+During inspiration this cartilage cannot move as it normally should, so the larynx cannot open adequately, and respiratory distress can occur.

 This condition is most common in larger dogs and male dogs seem to be more predisposed than females.
-The median age of diagnosis in dogs is 9-12 years-of-age and in cats is 11 years-of-age.
+The median age of diagnosis in dogs is 9 to12 years-of-age, and in cats is 11 years-of-age.
 In dogs, Labrador Retrievers are the poster-children for this disease process.

-Often, the cause is idiopathic, meaning there is an unknown cause of this disease.
-But, metabolic conditions (such as hypothyroidism), congenital (born with it) conditions, trauma, nerve damage, and neoplasia can cause laryngeal paralysis.
+Often the disease is idiopathic, meaning the cause is unknown.
+The metabolic conditions (such as hypothyroidism), congenital (born with it) conditions, trauma, nerve damage, and neoplasia can also cause laryngeal paralysis.

 Animals with this condition may demonstrate a variety of signs.
 These can include exercise intolerance, respiratory distress, cyanosis (blue gums), a change in phonation (barking), and stridor (vibrating noise during breathing).
 Difficulty eating, dysfunction of esophageal motility, and pneumonia can also be seen.